Malicious Domain Blocking and Reporting (MDBR) FAQ

 After I sign up, how do I access information related to my organization’s DNS activity?

 CIS will provide weekly reporting to each participating entity that includes information related to both blocked and accepted requests and assist in remediation, if needed.

 Is there anything I should be aware of prior to signing up for the MDBR service?

-In some cases, organizations that have network perimeter security devices, such as firewalls and web proxies, have been found to make outbound DNS requests for malicious domains which do not originate from compromised systems.
+In some cases, organizations that have network perimeter security devices, such as firewalls and web proxies, have been found to make outbound DNS requests for malicious domains that do not originate from compromised systems.
 This occurs due to these devices proactively making DNS requests related to malicious domains on the device’s block list.
 This activity has the ability to create false positives within the MDBR service.

 If your perimeter devices have the capability to proactively update malicious block lists, it is recommended that DNS requests originating from those particular devices be directed to another DNS provider and not be sent to Akamai.